 Cats reign supreme in Japan.
 With more than 50 cat cafés in Tokyo, be sure to take yourself there and get a feline for the place.

-More than 10 of Japan’s islands are inhabited by cats.
+More than ten of Japan’s islands are inhabited by cats.
 That’s right, not just cafés, but islands too.

 Japan is home to plenty of cosplay restaurants, but the maid cafés are certainly one of the weirder places to grab a bite to eat.
 Inside you’ll see women dressed as maids, acting as servants and performing – all while serving up a drink and something to eat.

-With one of the highest suicide rates in the world, of course Japan has the most popular suicide destination on its coordinates.
-The forest is so dense that some visitors use coloured ribbon to mark their trail through the labyrinth of trees.
+Japan has one of the highest suicide rates in the world, and also has a very eerie destination on its coordinates.
+Northwest of Mount Fuji, Aokigahara Forest is a place with such a horrific history that many travelers are intrigued to see it for themselves.
+The forest is so dense that visitors who dare walk off the marked trails use colored ribbon to mark their way through the labyrinth of trees.

 You thought an island overrun by cats was weird?
 These monkeys are living the good life, kicking back in natural hot springs… FOR FREE.